Salford: Early history

-Following the emergence of the united Kingdom of England, Salford became a caput or central manor within a broad rural area in part held by the Kings of England, including Edward the Confessor.
+Following the emergence of the united Kingdom of England, Salford became a caput baroniae or central manor within a broad rural area in part held by the Kings of England, including Edward the Confessor.
 The area between the rivers Mersey and Ribble was divided into six smaller districts, referred to as "wapentakes", or hundreds.
 The south east district became known as the Hundred of Salford, a division of land administered from Salford for military and judicial purposes.
 It contained nine large parishes, smaller parts of two others, and the township of Aspull in the parish of Wigan.

 After the defeat of Harold II during the Norman conquest of England, William I granted the Hundred of Salford to Roger the Poitevin, and in the Domesday Book of 1086 the Hundred of Salford was recorded as covering an area of 350 sqmi with a population of 35,000.
 Poitevin created the subordinate Manor of Manchester out of the hundred, which has since in local government been separate from Salford.
 Poitevin forfeited the manor in 1102 when he was defeated in a failed rebellion attempt against Henry I. In around 1115, for their support during the rebellion, Henry I placed the Hundred of Salford under the control of the Earldom of Lancaster, and it is from this exchange that the Hundred of Salford became a royal manor.
 The Lord of the Manor was either the English monarch, or a feudal land owner who administered the manor for the king.
 During the reign of Henry II the Royal Manor of Salford passed to Ranulf de Gernon, 4th Earl of Chester.

 Salford began to emerge as a small town early in the 13th century.
 In 1228, Henry III granted the caput of Salford the right to hold a market and an annual fair.
 The fairs were important to the town; a 17th-century order forced each burgess – a freeman of the borough – to attend, but the fairs were abolished during the 19th century.
 The Earls of Chester aided the development of the caput, and in 1230 Ranulf de Blondeville, 6th Earl of Chester made Salford a burgage, or free borough.
 The charter gave its burgesses certain commercial rights, privileges and advantages over traders living outside Salford; one of the 26 clauses of the charter stated that no one could work in the Hundred of Salford unless they also lived in the borough.
 Salford's status as a burgage encouraged an influx of distinguished families, and by the Late Middle Ages Salford was "rich in its manor houses", with over 30 within a 5 mi radius of Ordsall.
 These included Ordsall Hall (owned by the Radclyffe family) and Broughton Hall, owned by the Earls of Derby.